weronasta/Artists_portfolio/README.md

 # Project Overview
 This web application combines an artist’s portfolio with online ordering functionality.
 It provides users with the ability to explore the artist's work and place online orders.
-The technologies used include **React** for the frontend, **Python Flask** for the backend, and **SQLite** for the database.
+The technologies used include **React** and **MaterialUI** for the frontend, **Python Flask** for the backend, and **SQLite** for the database.

 # Key features